-Contract & Compliance Information

-(Provide Contractor and Subcontractor details.)
+Contract & Compliance Information (Provide Contractor and Subcontractor details.)

 Agency Director Approval County Manager's

 Typed Name and Title Phone Approval

 Signature Date

-Fulton County Board of Commissioners

-Agenda Item Summary

-BOC Meeting Date 2/15/2017

-Requesting Agency

-Personnel

-Commission Districts Affected

-All Districts

-Requested Action (Identify appropriate Action or Motion, purpose, cost, timeframe, etc.)

-Offering policy enhancements for Board consideration.

-Requirement for Board Action (Cite specific Board policy, statute or code requirement) Approval of the policy enhancements.

-Is this Item related to a Strategic Priority Area?
-(If yes, note strategic priority area below)

-Yes All People trust government is efficient, effective, and fiscally sound

-Is this a purchasing item?

-No

-Summary & Background

-(First sentence includes Agency recommendation.
-Provide an executive summary of the action that gives an overview of the relevant details for the item.)

-Scope of Work: (Provide a brief project scope of work of the services/work to be provided)

-Enhancement to the following policies are brought before the Board for consideration and approval -

-- 1. Time Away from Work

-- 2. Education Assistance Plan and Career Incentive

-- 3. Internal Equity in Pay

-Community Impact: (Provide the overall impact on community health, whether the impact would be Countywide or to a specific District, if applicable)
+Revised 03/12/09 (Previous versions are obsolete)

+Fulton County Board of Agenda Item - BOC Meeting Date 2/15/2017 # 17-01€ Requesting Agency Commission Distric cts Affected Personnel Requested Action (Identify appro opriate Action or Motion, purpose Offering policy enhancements for Requirement for Board Action Approval of the policy enhancer ute or code requirement) s this Item related to a Strate gic Priority Area?
+(If yes, no ote strategic priority area below) Yes All People trust go vernment is efficient, effective , and fiscally sound Is this a purchasing item?
+Summary & Background recommendation.
+Provide an ex iew of the relevant details for the Scope of Work: (Provide a brie . , Time Away from Work Education Assistance Plan a Internal Equity in Pay Community Impact: (Provide th Countywide or to a specific Dist e overall impact on commu nity health, whether the im pact would be Not applicable. , , , Department Recommendation: (Provide the user departme ent recommendation) he Department of Human Res ources Management recom mends approval of these e nhancements.
+Project Implications: (What are oudget, service provision, or Co • e item in terms of potential changes in Not applicable.
+Community Issues/Concerns: (clients Not applicable.
+Community Issues/Concerns: (concerning the agenda item and clients County Manager's

+Revised 03/12/09 (Previous versions are obsolete)

+Signature